 When incorporating a private limited company, directors actively choose to adopt Model Articles rather than drafting unique Articles.
 This is done on the Form IN01 sent to Companies House during incorporation.
 Almost all incorporations are done online these days, so this is simply a case of clicking a box to confirm.

-Clearly, if your accountant or a formations company is setting up the company for you, they will usually assume that you’ll use Model Artices, unless you specify otherwise.
+Clearly, if your accountant or a formations company is setting up the company for you, they will usually assume that you’ll use Model Articles, unless you specify otherwise.

 The Model Articles are treated as being incorporated into the company’s own Articles of Association.
-Companies can choose to modify or supplement Model Articles later if desired, for example to add specific provisions around share transfers.
+Companies can choose to modify or supplement Model Articles later if desired, for example to add specific provisions around share transfers or different share classes.

 Commonly Asked Questions